jmarmorato/Intranet-Home-Page/README.md

 This is a very new project, and it needs a lot of work.
 Contributions are welcome!

 ### TODO / What I'd like to do in the near future:
-- Fix the CSS that is pushing the cards down too far below the weather alert banners
 - Fix the CSS such that card links don't get too close to the bottom of their cards
 - Move all of the data access and processing code into its own models / controllers and have the browser fetch each card separately.
 This will allow each backend request (CalDAV, RSS, weather API...) to happen concurrently and speed up page load times.
 - Create a dark theme